Those living with Anhedonia

 Whilst we continue to confuse those with perceptual and language processing disorders which cause meaning deafness and meaning blindness with those who have Anhedonia, we’ll not be able to direct each to the most fitting and understanding services.
 I wrote about each in The Jumbled Jigsaw, where I stress again, in the context of this article, there is no one-size-fits-all approach.

-In the meantime, as a person with autism who has perceptual, language processing and bipolar issues without Anehedonia, I’m going to do what comes naturally and buzz in a world rich with emotion, with or without meaning.
+As for me, as a person with autism (and DID) who has perceptual, language processing and bipolar issues without Anehedonia, I’m going to do what comes naturally and buzz in a world rich with emotion, with or without meaning.

 This might explain a book I read at one point, the only book by an autistic person in which I got no sense of the usual autism-as-I-know-it.
 She seemed to regard autism not as a torture (that would require too much feeling), nor as a processing difference, nor as much of anything else I’ve seen it described as, but as a state of having no interest or joy in anything at all, combined with a compulsion to rock (which also seemed to bring no joy).
 I wonder if this is what was going on with her.